September 23, 2020

 - Have more than one bank account: There’s a lot of truth to the phrase “out of sight, out of mind.”
 If you get in the habit of only spending money from your checking account while your savings account steadily grows, you might find it easier to save.

 Do you have questions about your particular financial situation?
 Our bankers are here to help.
-Simply download the HERE by Hills Bank app, sign up, and select a banker to get advice from a personal finance expert in your community.
+Simply chat with a banker through hillsbank.com or within online banking.
 You can also open an account or apply for other financial products right from your smartphone.
 Or, stop by one of our 19 locations to speak with a banker in person.

 Whichever option you choose, we’re here to help you build a solid financial foundation for your future.